DataFire/Integrations/integrations/generated/getsandbox/README.md

   * error [Error](#error)
   * headers `object`: Transport headers for the given response.
   * respondedTimestamp `integer`: The epoch time in milliseconds when the response was sent.
+  * responseDelay `integer`: Duration in milliseconds of the response delay.
-  * transport `string`: Which transport the request was for, 'HTTP' or 'JMS'.
+  * transport `string`: Which transport the request was for, 'HTTP'.

 ### RuntimeTransaction
 * RuntimeTransaction `object`